 Atqasuk Population: 233 (2010 US Census Population)

-In our small village of Atqusuk, the traditions are still alive and the way of life of the Inupiat continues to this day.
+In our small village of Atqasuk, the traditions are still alive and the way of life of the Inupiat continues to this day.

-When you partner with the Arctic Slope Foundation you are investing in Atqasuk.
+When you collaborate with the Arctic Slope Foundation, you are investing in Atqasuk.
 You are giving strength to everyone who lives here.